DaddyTheRunner/RepData_PeerAssessment1/PA1_template.md

 In this section we will take a look at where there is missing data and determine how we will impute the data.
-First we will generate a map of the NA values in the steps varialbe.
+First we will generate a map of the NA values in the steps variable.
 The following code chunk generates a plot with a point for each 5 minute interval that is missing data.